jimphowe/tictactoe3D/src/README.txt

 How to play:

-At any point, type 'q' to quit, or 'u' to undo the last move.
+At any point, type 'q' to quit, or 'x' to undo the last move.

 First select the mode (1, 2, or 3 players).
 Play then cycles between the players until one player wins, or no more moves are possible.